 In our experience, it’s not as effective as many items on the market and it’ll make you really, really sleepy.
 Try for the Bonine first.

-It’s best to limit/or avoid alcohol, dairy products, food high in salt, and generally heavier meals before or during travel.
+It’s best to limit/or avoid alcohol, dairy products, food high in salt, and generally heavier meals before or during your ocean adventure.

 EYES ON THE HORIZON.

-If possible, try to keep your eyes focused on the horizon.
-Avoid reading books, looking through binoculars, etc. In motion sickness, a discrepancy exists between the motion that is expected to occur and the actual motion sensed by the organ of balance in the inner ear.
+Motion sickness occurs due to a discrepancy between the motion that is expected, and the actual motion sensed by the organ of balance in the inner ear.
 These unexpected signals translate into a confused message by the brain, leading to the development of symptoms.
-Watching the horizon will help to offset that confusion.
+Watching the horizon often helps to offset that confusion.
+While on the ocean, avoid reading books, looking through binoculars, etc. Find a fixed point on land to focus on.

 IF ALL ELSE FAILS

-1) Stay above decks – do not rush for the head (marine toilet).
+1) Stay above deck – do not rush for the head (marine toilet).

 2) Remember the old phrase “never spit into the wind?”
 Good.
-So make your way calmly to the LEEWARD side of the vessel and shoot for distance.
+So make your way calmly to the LEEWARD (downwind) side of the vessel and shoot for distance!